You might have heard of this famous saying, “Go where you feel most alive.”

 3. Shove It

 Here the longboard has to be flipped 180 degrees, parallel to the ground and this trick is one step further from the pivot.
-Though the longboard spins, yet the position of the rider remains the same.
+Though the longboard spins, the position of the rider remains the same.

 You slightly jump up while flipping your body meanwhile.
-The instance; the longboard completes its rotation of 180 degrees, you end up on the board.
+The instance; if the longboard completes its rotation of 180 degrees, you end up on the board.
 As I just discussed above that the position of the rider does not change in this step.

 The reason is that while the longboard was rotating, you too flip around while having that slight jump.